nuigroup/ccv-wxwidgets/trunk/CCV2.0/README.txt

 you may need to select the correct gcc version in shell like this:
   $ sudo gcc_select gcc42

-To complie, use the following command in uxix shell:
+To compile, use the following command in uxix shell:
   $ make -f Makefile.osx

-== Complie under Linux ==
+== Compile on Linux ==
 Require:
   wxWidgets
   OpenCV2.2 or higher